-Yes, they each have one office, and the office is either supplied by the City or the City pays the rent for the office.
-The two at large members and one of the district members have offices in the City and County Building.
-The other members have offices in their Council districts.
+Yes, they each have one office.
+The office is either in a city-owned building or the City pays the rent for the office.
+Eight council memers have offices in the City & County Building while the remaining five have offices located in their districts.

 In 2011, each Councilmember received $135,073 to operate his or her office, which provides for the salary, taxes, and benefits of his/her staff, and supplies for operating his/her office.
 Staffing costs for these offices are approximately 85% of that budget, and 15% is remaining for operations of the office.

 Before the Council recess, the members tell the President which bills they want to call out for a vote.
 Only those bills are voted on individually.
 The other bills are passed in block vote.